About MIGARS

 The last three editions of the MIGARS conference focused on connecting researchers from various disciplines, including computation/artificial intelligence, engineering, remote sensing, hydrology, agriculture, and geosciences, and on exploring the potential use of intelligent computational approaches for geo-data-based applications and serving society at large.

 All editions of MIGARS were well attended by many researchers, academicians and industry personal and received research paper submisions from various parts of the globe.
-A total of 174 high quality papers were accepted and published in IEEE Xplore, and this Special Stream is an opportunity for their authors to expand their contributions and publish more comprehensive results.
+Papers were accepted and published in IEEE Xplore, and are also published as MIGARS Special Stream in IEEE Geoscience and Remote Sensing Letters.

 MIGARS 2023: https://ieeexplore.ieee.org/xpl/conhome/10064385/proceeding